Madelsa/Dataset-publishing/README.md

 - `fileType` - MIME type of file
 - `rowCount` - Number of rows in the dataset
 - `columnNames` - Array of column names
+- `sampleData` - Sample data for AI metadata generation (limited to 10 rows)
 - `createdAt` - Timestamp of creation
 - `updatedAt` - Timestamp of last update